ggeorgiou14/info_foundation/docs/collaboration/contributing_in_agile_org.md

 ## ThreeFold Coordinator

-A coordinator is owner of one or more circles.
+A coordinator is an owner of one or more circles.

 A coordindator is a TF Founder who also has coordination and communication skills and likes to be at service of others in helping them to collaborate and to grow.